 Introduction to Renewable Energy

 Introduction to renewable energy technologies and their applications.
 Includes a review of worldwide energy usage and the traditional fossil fuel and nuclear based systems employed to meet energy needs.
 Evaluation of the environmental, financial, political, and technical issues related to the generation, storage, and delivery of renewable energy.
 Emphasis on photovoltaic, wind, solar thermal, geothermal, micro-hydro, and biomass systems.
-2 Credits (2 Lecture - 0 Lab) Fall Only.
+2 Credits (2 Lecture) Fall Only.

 Direct Current Essentials

 Basic principles of electricity and the laws and formulas that are used to solve electrical problems.
 Topics include the principles of magnetism and their relationship to direct current generators and motors.
 Course work includes the connections of basic components in combination with electrical meters and instruments.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): Placement by Examination or MTH005.
 Fall Only.